Insurance Continuing Education: Connecticut

 In Connecticut, you’re required to complete 24 hours of CE every biennial renewal period.
-At least three credit hours must be in ethics, and you must complete at least six hours specific to each line of authority you hold.
-Additionally, state regulation stipulates that means six hours specific to the line of authority you held at the beginning of the renewal cycle – you can’t drop a line of authority mid-term in the hope that you can forgo the associated CE.
+At least 3 credit hours must be in ethics, and you must complete at least 6 hours specific to each line of authority you hold.
+Additionally, state regulation stipulates that 6 hours must be used specific on CE for the line of authority you held at the beginning of the renewal cycle – you can’t drop a line of authority mid-term in the hope that you can forgo the associated CE.

-You can’t take the same CE course more than once in a two-year period, and Connecticut doesn’t allow you to carry any credits over from period to period.
-However, if you’re an instructor, you can qualify for the same number of hours as the producers in the class you teach (if you’re teaching a three-hour course, you will be able to count it once for three hours for your CE).
+You can’t take the same CE course more than once in a 2-year period, and Connecticut doesn’t allow you to carry any credits over from period to period.
+However, if you’re an instructor, you can qualify for the same number of hours as the producers in the class you teach (if you’re teaching a 3-hour course, you will be able to count it once for 3 hours for your CE).

 The NAIC Continuing Education Reciprocity agreement involves most states, including Connecticut.
 Essentially, it means Connecticut producers can take many courses from member states in-person or online and they will be held for credit by the state of Connecticut.